 The Induction Workshop is a short course offered every three months, which means you can apply to the MSc Air Transport Management at any point during the year.
 The fee for the Induction Workshop is £500.

-Core modules: Airline Operations (EPM825): the basic module for air transport, introducing all the requirements for running a successful airline
+Airline Operations (EPM820): the basic module for air transport, introducing all the requirements for running a successful airline

 Air Transport Economics (EPM823): gives you all the financial and strategic inputs in running a successful airline

-Airline Business (EPM831): should be taken as final core module, it combines all new knowledge into strategic business cases of successful airlines.
+Airline Business (EPM831): combines all new knowledge into strategic business cases of successful airlines

 Active Safety Management (EPM836): covers the latest trends in safety management in aviation

 Crisis Management (EPM828): taught by the leading British crisis management consultant looks at what to do in case of a crisis

 Safety Risk Management (EPM973): focuses on the new risk management of all airline operations

 Human Resource Management (EPM822): is a popular module, with detailed People Leadership examples in aviation

 Psychology in Aviation Management (EPM966): is taught by one of the leading aviation psychologists, covering all psychological issues to be observed in leadership